Interested in local restaurant discounts? Join Caring Club.

 WHAT QUALIFICATIONS ARE NECESSARY TO APPLY FOR UNITED WAY FUNDING?

-To be considered for a program grant from United Way, nonprofit organizations must have a physical presence in our four-county service area and meet our funding eligibility criteria.
+To be considered for a program grant from United Way, nonprofit organizations must have a physical presence in our five-county service area and meet our funding eligibility criteria.

 HOW DOES A NONPROFIT APPLY FOR UNITED WAY FUNDING?

-United Way of the Coastal Empire invites eligible nonprofits serving Chatham, Bryan, Effingham, and Liberty Counties to propose programs for funding consideration through its Community Fund.
+United Way of the Coastal Empire invites eligible nonprofits serving Chatham, Bryan, Effingham, Liberty, and Long Counties to propose programs for funding consideration through its Community Fund.
 Interested organizations should review eligibility requirements and instructions.

 HOW DOES UNITED WAY MAKE ITS GRANT FUNDING DECISIONS?